Application architecture

 Serverless

-.
-This approach has got limitations though, as file system does not exist in the context of the loaded page.
+By loading HTML using webview.create_window(...html='') or window.load_html you can avoid using a web server altogether.
+This approach has limitations however, as the file system does not exist in the context of the loaded page.
 Images and other assets can be loaded only inline using Base64.